 First, you must establish in your own mind and heart that human face-to-face and voice-to-voice communication (together) must take precedence over other forms of communication and you must determine to go out of your way to protect normal human relationships in an inhuman world.
 TV, video games, computers and smartphones will only dominate you if you allow them to.
 Learn to say no.

 For example, you might limit screen time to one hour a night on week nights, with adjustments for weekends.
-For ten years our family chose to live without a TV, one of the best decision we ever made.
+For ten years our family chose to live without a TV, one of the best decisions we ever made.
 I don’t regret it.
-My children don’t regret it, neither will you.
+My children don’t regret it — neither will you.

 The best way to lead is by example.
 This form of leadership is often the hardest, but then again, that is why you are reading this newsletter.
 If it was easy, everyone would be doing it.
 That’s why you have to step up to the plate and learn when to say no. Your example is vital.
 Your children need you to lead the way, because their future is important.